 A strong advocate of low taxes to provide an environment for business to grow and continue to make living affordable, I have also been able to champion smart investments to spur job growth such as our ‘Community Improvement Program’ and green initiatives like our LED Streetlight Conversion which saves taxpayer dollars and helps the environment.

 I am directly responsible for cutting the meal budget for City Councillors and senior staff - no lobster on my watch - and have supported other cost saving measures like a wage-freeze for all staff making over $100,000.
-Ever decision I make is based on keeping taxes as low as possible.
+Every decision I make is based on keeping taxes as low as possible.

-LIFE & BUSINESS
+COMMUNITY & BUSINESS